udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 ## 6. Universal Asset Wallet

 <img src="media/image3.png" alt="Asset Hierarchy" style="float:left; width: 200px;height:400px;padding-right:5px"/>

 As a very important part of the platform, wallet plays a key role in the entire agreement and interaction between system and user.
 The usual crypto-wallets are a single-function wallet that shows the amount of particular cryptocurrencies.

 As a general-purpose assets wallet, UAW's role has been significantly expanded.
 Think of it as a personal safe on one's cell phone.
-It can contain any stuff you would put in a safe, such as certificates, important documents, diamond rings, antiques, securities, IOUs, etc. In fact the asset wallet store the unique tokens that cryptographically represent the assets.
+It can contain any stuff you would put in a safe, such as certificates, important documents, diamond rings, antiques, securities, IOUs, etc. In fact the asset wallet stores the unique tokens that cryptographically represent the assets.
 These asset-backed tokens are created by various applications running on the UDAP chain are organized by applications.

 General Assets Wallets are more than just the storage of assets, but are also very handy for supporting common operations on assets such as asset transfers, sales, trading, auctioning, cancellation and more.

 #### 6.1.
-Assets precipitated from third party apps
+Assets Precipitated From Third Party Apps

 UAW is the user of the assets obtained in a variety of third-party applications.
 Each application has its own unique user management system that generates user accounts that correspond to a unique account on the blockchain, with the help of UAW.
 Obviously account will not be shared or reused between applications.